Tahmoor odours investigation

 What the EPA is doing

-We are reviewing each report of odour from community and is working with Sydney Water, Wollondilly Shire Council and local industry licensee Inghams Enterprises to investigate the potential sources of odours.
-We found different types of odour in several locations around Tahmoor, which could indicate there are potentially multiple odour sources.
+We are reviewing each report of odour from community and are working with Sydney Water, Wollondilly Shire Council and local industry licensee Inghams Enterprises to investigate the potential sources of odours.
+We have found different types of odour in several locations around Tahmoor, which could indicate there are potentially multiple odour sources.
 This is consistent with reports received from the community.

 In May, as part of this investigation, the EPA varied the environment protection licence (EPL 1699) of Inghams Enterprises Pty Limited (Inghams).
-This variation requires Inghams to undertake further investigations at their Tahmoor premises to help identify and manage potential odour sources.
+This variation required Inghams to undertake further investigations at their Tahmoor premises to help identify and manage potential odour sources.

-• implement a stormwater and wastewater management improvement program; and
+- implement a stormwater and wastewater management improvement program; and

-• undertake an odour impact assessment and prepare an odour management plan for their premises.
+- undertake an odour impact assessment and prepare an odour management plan for their premises.

 A copy of the licence is available on the EPA’s Public Register.